-Person B held two part-time jobs being 1 HSE primary Health Care Worker with the Traveller Community and a shop assistant.
+Person B -the Complainant in this case held two part-time jobs being 1 HSE primary Health Care Worker with the Traveller Community and a shop assistant.

 Person C was an old age pensioner and in receipt of the Department of Social Welfare Pension.
 This is the Complainant in this case.